frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ![fascinating](https://media3.giphy.com/media/4LwKrBfFQgBaw/giphy.gif?cid=790b76114abee4be7adcad307d3b666aaa2a4c05a8c7bb8f&rid=giphy.gif&ct=g)

-That may not sound very appealing, right?
+You don't want to get into the specifics yourself?
 Fortunately there are multiple online benchmarks that compare CPUs for you, and provide an aggregate performance score that you can reliably use for your own comparison (e.g. [CPU Benchmark](https://www.cpubenchmark.net/)).

 <details>